riceball1/python/django-essential-training/README.md

     - creates two things: smartnotes folder and a `manage.py` file
     - two main files to use in smartnotes: `url.py` and `settings.py`
 - run at root `python3 manage.py runserver`
+- Adding routing
+    - Add a new app to smartnotes file `settings.py` for `home` under INSTALLED_APPS
+    - then in urls.py must add a pathway to import views.home to be shown when the request for `home/` is accessed
+- MVT (model-view-template)